 County schools of the PFOX fliers, calling it “disgusting.”

 “We applaud the superintendent’s position,” David S. Fishback, the advocacy chair of Metro DC PFLAG, said in a news release.
 “But it is unfortunate that the [Montgomery County Public Schools] health education curriculum does not address this issue, nor does it permit health teachers to convey to students the conclusions of the mainstream medical and mental health professional associations that being gay is not an illness—unless a student specifically asks.”

 Fishback recently debated Peter Sprigg, the Senior Fellow for Policy Studies at the Family Research Council and a PFOX board member, on News Channel 8’s NewsTalk.
 Video of that debate is available on the PFLAG National: Focus on the Field blog.

 The news release from PFLAG, the SPLC and the Equality Maryland Foundation said that the groups are distributing the fliers “so that LGBT students will know they are being supported by the adults in the community, and to fill in the gaps currently existing in the health education curriculum.

 “The absence of such knowledge contributes to bullying," the release said.

-Students at Rockville schools told Patch that they were largely unaware of the PFOX fliers and found their message offensive.
-Rockville High School principal Debra Munk chose not to distribute the fliers as classroom handouts, but made them available in the school’s main office.
+Students at Rockville schools told that they and found their message offensive. principal Debra Munk chose not to distribute the fliers as classroom handouts, but .

 “It is vital for young people in Montgomery County to have access to accurate information,” Christine P. Sun, the director of SPLC’s LGBT rights project, said in the groups' news release.
 “While spreading this kind of misinformation is dangerous to the well-being of LGBT youth, not having the facts is a threat to all students.”